foldda/charian/README.md

 ## The problem - schema-based data exchange

-Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other in a collaborative distributed solution.
-Because these programs are often developed by different parties and executed on separate computer environments, exchanging data between them is normally complicated and requires extra effort.
-The conventional approach to cross-program data exchange typically involves building an ad hoc, dedicated connection between the communicating parties, based on an ‘agreed’ data model (i.e. a schema).
+Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, typically execute on separate computer environments but often need to communicate with each other in a collaborative distributed solution.
+Exchanging data between independent programs is normally complicated and requires extra effort, especially when they are developed and maintained by different parties.
+The conventional approach for cross-program data exchange typically involves building an ad hoc, dedicated pipeline connecting the communicating parties, which need to 'agree’ on a data structure (i.e. a schema).

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>